Raden: History

+In the Edo period, many pieces of Japanese lacquerware were exported to royalty and nobility in Europe through Dutch East India Company and private traders.
 The lacquerware exported during the Edo period put more emphasis on artistic expression by maki-e using gold powder lavishly than raden.
 Until the 1690s, the Dutch East India Company monopolized the export of Japanese lacquerware throughout Europe, but the lacquerware using maki-e technique using a large amount of gold was so expensive that the customers were limited to royalty and nobility, and after 1690, it was exported through private trade.

 After the Opening of Japan to foreign trade in the 1850s, raden work for export markets soon became significant again.
 The Somada style and Shibayama style lacquerware using the raden technique became popular and were exported in large quantities from Yokohama to Europe and the United States.
 Somada ware is a style invented by Somada Kiyosuke in the 1670s, and is characterized by a regular pattern made of a combination of lacquer, finely cut shellfish, gold leaf and silver leaf.
 Shibayama ware is a style invented by Shibayama Senzo in the 1770s, characterized by the inlay of various materials such as shellfish, gold, silver, ivory, coral, tortoise shell, and ceramics.

 The raden works of a number of famous Edo period craftsmen are still celebrated, namely those of Tōshichi Ikushima, Chōbei Aogai, and the Somada brothers.
 Raden is widespread in Japan today, and is made for many applications, modern and classic.